APiccolo89/StonedFenicsx/README.md

   - $C_p$ : *Heat capacity*     [kJ/kg/K]: $C_p = f(T)$
   - $\rho$: *Density*            $[kg/m^3]$: $\rho = f(P,T)$
   - $t$   : *time*
   - $H$   : *source term* $[W/m^3]$.
-Radiogenic heat production or/and shear heating.
+Radiogenic heat production or/and shear heating and/or adiabatic heating.

-The material properties required to solve both the steady-state and time-dependent equations can depends on temperature and pressure.
+The material properties required to solve both the steady-state and time-dependent equations can depend on temperature and pressure.
 Pressure depends on the velocity field, and without the gravitational momentum source is not reliable for computing the material properties.
 To compute the pressure and temperature dependent material properties, it is necessary to introduce a lithostatic pressure field.
 The lithostatic pressure field is computed following *Jourdon et al, 2022* [1].
 The strong form for solving the lithostatic pressure field (i.e., steady state stokes) is:

 - **Lithostatic Pressure**: $\nabla \cdot \nabla \left( P^{L}\right) - \nabla \cdot \left(\rho g \right) = 0$
     - g: *gravity acceleration vector*

 This equation gives as results a lithostatic pressure field that can be used to compute the material property as a function of depth.
+Thus, we assume that the dynamic and lithostatic pressure are the same.
+We use a simplified adiabatic heating for accounting for this process.

 ## Numerical methods